A useful Florence Travel Guide to guide you discover the city at its best

 The wonders and attractions of Florence are countless!
 There’s really so much to see and do, that one can literally get lost!
 So I suggest you choose just some sights and concentrate on them.

-Florence Top Sights and Attractions
+Florence Top Sights and Attractions: your useful Florence travel guide

 Here is a list and brief guideline of what to see and visit in Florence:

-One of the most beautiful churches in all Italy, characterized by a wonderful facade with multicoloured marbles.
+One of the most beautiful churches in all Italy, characterized by a wonderful facade with multicolored marbles.
 At its interior, the church is filled by great masterpieces of art: a pulpit by Brunelleschi, a crucifix by Giotto, the fresco cycle by Filippino Lippi in the Cappella Strozzi, the beautiful frescoes by Domenico Ghirlandaio in the Cappella Tornabuoni, the fresco of the Trinity by Masaccio, the fresco the Flood by Paolo Uccello.

 The Duomo, or Cattedrale di Santa Maria del Fiore, in Piazza San Giovanni, is a very large cathedral with a pink, white and green marble facade, universally renowned for the beautiful terracotta Dome of Brunelleschi.